EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 * "**F3RP61Seq**" or accessing internal devices ("D", "I", "B") of the sequence CPUs on the same base unit, or
 * "**F3RP61SysCtl**" for controlling status LEDs and/or reading rotary
-   switch position of F3RP71 module.
+   switch position of the Linux CPU module.

-Note that F3RP71 also uses F3RP61, F3RP61Seq, and F3RP61SysCtl for its
+Note that F3RP71 also uses "F3RP61", "F3RP61Seq", and "F3RP61SysCtl"
-device type.
+for its device type.

 # Supported Record Types